-All homework is due at 11:55PM on the due date, unless noted otherwise on the assignment.
+All homework is due at 11:55pm on the due date, unless noted otherwise.
 I will grade and return these to you as quickly as possible.
 I'll try for three class periods, but can't guarantee it.

 When you are asked to analyze something, or explain something, please be complete, and show your work (including any commands you give, and their output, to show how you did the problem).
-Otherwise, even if you get the right answer, you will get ZERO (that's 0, zip, nada, rien, nothing) points.
+Otherwise, even if you get the right answer, you will get ZERO (that's 0, zip, nada, rien, nil, nothing) points.
 Think your answer through and do a rough draft.
 Students (and professionals, actually) often overlook this, but it is vital.
 Write clearly and cogently.
 If the question asks for an opinion, state your opinion clearly, justify it, and don't ramble.
-Answers that start, "My opinion is yes..." and conclude with "... on the other hand it could equally well be no" won't get much credit.
+Answers that start, "My opinion is yes ..." and conclude with "...on the other hand it could equally well be no" won't get much credit.

-When you turn in homework, you must turn in an ASCII, a PostScript, or a PDF version of your answers (you can use any text processor you like to generate these).
-Please do not submit Microsoft Word files.
+When you turn in homework, you must turn in an ASCII or a PDF version of your answers (you can use any text processor you like to generate these).
+Please do not submit Microsoft Word or Open Office files.
 I sometimes grade homework on UNIX-based or Linux systems, and it can be difficult to read those files on such a system.
-If you submit PostScript, please be sure the file will print on our department printers (use ghostscript(1) or gs(1) to check this; if it displays the file properly, the file should print correctly).

-When you turn in your file, please use an appropriate extension: ".pdf" for a PDF file, ".ps" for a PostScript file, and ".txt" for an ASCII file.
+When you turn in your file, please use an appropriate extension: ".pdf" for a PDF file and ".txt" for an ASCII file.

-Please turn in your work electronically through Smartsite.
+Please turn in your work electronically through SmartSite.
+If you have any problems doing this, please let me know at once!
 If you need to turn in something on paper (for example, a diagram that you can't draw using your text processing program), please hand it to me before the assignment is due, and put a note in what you submit electronically that you have done this.
 That way, I will remember to look for something written, rather than mark you off for that problem.